← All companies

 Capitalization

-Total fully-diluted shares220Mlow
+Total fully-diluted shares43.75Mlow

-Implied share price (latest primary)$96medium
+Implied share price (illustrative only)~$578low

 Primary equity type grantedISO/NSOhigh